 Skin Care Tips and Routines

-Since atopic dermatitis (AD) is a chronic and relapsing skin condition, treatment strategies include treating and preventing flares.
-A critical part of treating and preventing relapses of AD is good routine skin care.
+Since atopic dermatitis (eczema) is a chronic and relapsing skin condition, treatment strategies include treating and preventing flares.
+A critical part of treating and preventing relapses of atopic dermatitis is good routine skin care.
 Routine skin care involves bathing and moisturizing the skin, as well as avoiding skin irritants and scratching.

 Bathing with eczema